-- Loss of use, which means if the home becomes unlivable due to a covered peril, Lemonade will pay towards a hotel or rental home, laundry costs and other expenses that may arise.
+- Loss of use coverage: If your home is unlivable due to a covered peril, Lemonade will pay for expenses like a hotel or rental home, laundry costs and other expenses that may arise.

-When shopping for home insurance, compare Lemonade’s offerings and rates to our list of the best homeowners insurance companies of 2020.
+When shopping for home insurance, you may want to compare Lemonade’s offerings and rates to our list of the best homeowners insurance companies of 2021.